-When it comes to selling products or having certain legally binding conversations over the phone, especially high value transactions or instructions, several problems may creep in.
-People may have a different understanding about the product, and often accents may influence the degree to which they understand commitment to a particular product, payment, or service.
+When it comes to selling products or having certain legally binding conversations over the phone, especially high-value transactions or instructions, several problems may creep in.
+People may have a different understanding of the product, and often accents may influence the degree to which they understand the commitment to a particular product, payment, or service.
 Call Centre employees are also not faultless, and while they can be very well trained and read off a script, some will not get all their calls 100% correct during discussions with the client.

 How call recording resolves disputes